temporalio/sdk-php/README.md

 engine used to execute asynchronous long-running business logic in a scalable and resilient way.

-"Temporal PHP SDK" is the framework for authoring workflows and activities using PHP language.
+"Temporal PHP SDK" is the framework for authoring Workflows and Activities using PHP language.

 ## Installation